vik-s/quartz/content/blog/_now.md

 ## Health

 Over the past year, I have focused on improving health through exercise and nutrition.
-I weight train 3x per week, and try to incorporate animal-based food when possible.
-Stretching in the evenings is an important part of my evening routine.
+I weight train 3x per week, and try to incorporate animal-based foods when possible.
+Stretching is an important part of my evening routine.
 I usually get at least 7 hours of sleep.

 ## Music